Deductible: Purpose

+As an example, health insurers might introduce a deductible of $5,000 so that the plan only covers claims the insured cannot afford themselves.
+By reducing the number of small paid claims, the insurer can focus its efforts on the largest claims instead.

 Difference from franchise

 A deductible should not be confused with a franchise.
 A deductible represents a part of the expense for which the insurer is not liable, but the franchise is a pure threshold beyond which liability for the entire expense is transferred to the insurer.
 For example, with a franchise of $20,000, a claim of $19,900 is borne entirely by the policyholder, and a claim of $20,100 is borne entirely by the insurer.

 Difference from excess

 An excess can refer to one of two very different insurance terms.

 Excess post-hospitalization is the extra costs borne by the insured over the maximum coverage that the insurance company pays.
 This terminology is especially common in areas of insurance sensitive to loss (like liability insurance) and is addressed by the insurance market through excess line insurance companies through mechanisms such as excess insurance, gap insurance, and umbrella insurance.

 Excess pre-hospitalization is an insurance exception that is often interchangeably but wrongly referred to also as an excess or a deductible.
 It is "the first amount of the claim which the insured has to bear.
 If the insured has an excess of $500 and the total repair costs $3,000, then the insured has to pay $500 while the insurer pays the remaining $2,500."

 Note that this different meaning does not apply to the British meaning of the term.